AARHUS-TECH/Infoskaerm-SKP/README.md

-getUserLast(id); // Get a users surname from their id getUser(id); // To get all details about a user addUser(firstname, middlename, surname, role, pswd, birth); // Add a user to the database
+getUserLast(id); // Get a users surname from their id getUser(id); // To get all details about a user addUser(firstname, middlename, surname, role, pswd, birth); // Add a user to the database addNews(Title, Body, Startdate, Enddate) // Adds news to the database GetNewsTitle() // Fetches the Titles
+GetNewsBody() // Fetches the Bodies
 ```

 # Database